KxSystems/docs/docs/kb/corporate-actions.md

+---
+keywords: actions, corporate, kdb+, q
+---

+# Corporate actions

 Even routine corporate actions can have a significant impact on prices, volume and volatility.
 With q one typically captures raw tick data, and should a corporate action influence a previously captured price, an adjustment factor is applied to that raw data – this can be done on-the-fly, and hence can also be selective about which types of corporate actions are applied.

 Q is data-vendor agnostic, and as such you are free to choose which vendor to source corporate actions data from, one being [ActionsExchange](https://www.actionsxchange.com) who provide corporate action updates several times per day via an FTP site in a well-documented fixed-width ASCII format, or [ISO15022 MT564](http://www.iso15022.org/UHB/UHB2007/FINMT564.htm).
-[Telekurs](https://www.six-financial-information.com/en/site/six-id.html) and [bme](http://www.bmemarketdata.es/en) are other such vendors.
+[Telekurs](https://www.six-financial-information.com/en/site/six-id.html) and [bme](http://www.bmemarketdata.es/) are other such vendors.

 If your vendor happens to provide adjustment factors, that is a nice-to-have, otherwise you’ll be tasked with calculating the adjustment factor from first principles – not difficult, but you’ll need further data such as close prices.
 Also, your corporate action vendor may provide each action with a confidence measure.

 !!! tip "Future-looking actions"

     Future-looking corporate actions can prepare traders for some upcoming unusual activities, e.g. special dividends.

 Given a table that contains the raw corporate actions for a security, e.g.

 ```q
 q)ca
 date       sym caType   factor